Vision, Mission & Values

 - to include professional support for administrators, class teachers, language teachers and English medium instructors of Science, Mathematics and other subjects,

 - to promote a culture of professional learning built around innovation, collaboration, mentoring and research,

 - to maintain a tight focus on learner needs with ongoing rigorous evaluation of the processes and outcomes,

 - to involve regular expert input and build on the best existing collaborative and teacher-driven practices

 We believe that

-- Enhancing the learning process so that every learner reaches his or her full potential is the main aim of any educational program or school.
+Enhancing the learning process so that every learner reaches full potential is the main aim of any educational program or school.